VUIIS/dax/README.md

 # WIKI

-The wiki is accessible on the left side or by clicking [here](https://github.com/VUIIS/dax/wiki).
+The wiki is accessible on the right side or by clicking [here](https://github.com/VUIIS/dax/wiki).